-At this time, there are no multi-lot residential subdivisions planned within the IDP area, although there are lands dedicated for future country residential development.
+At this time, there are no multi-lot residential subdivisions planned within the IDP area.
 The majority of future residential development is expected in the form of low-density single family lots within the Town of High Prairie, and country residential developments on County land.